THE INSTRUCTOR TEAM

 SPENCER NIELSEN: DIRECTOR OF TEEN PROGRAMS

 Spencer grew up in Novato exploring the hills and valleys of Marin County and the wild lands of northern California.
 After studying Ecology at UCSD and Environmental Education at UCSC, Spencer began leading youth nature programs in 2005.
-He has also studied organic farming and permaculture, the latter of which he teaches at Regenerative Design Institute in Bolinas, in addition to consulting and installing gardens for families in Marin.
-He completed a Master’s degree through Gaia University in 2012.
+He has taken numerous Natural History courses at College of Marin with one of his mentors, Joe Mueller.
+He has also studied organic farming and permaculture, the latter of which he teaches at Regenerative Design Institute in Bolinas and Sivananda Yoga Farm in Grass Valley.
+In addition to consulting and installing gardens for families in Marin, he consults and supports farms internationally.
+He completed a Master’s degree through Gaia University in 2012, focusing on nature-based rites of passage in the context of regenerating culture.

-Spencer has worked with youth ages 4-18, teaching about nature, gardening/farming, and permaculture.
+Spencer has worked with youth ages 4-18, teaching about nature, gardening/farming, permaculture, and ancestral skills.
 He has been working with Vilda since its inception, leading and creating homeschool and after-school programs, summer camps, and backpacking trips.
-Having facilitated Rites of Passage for youth and adults, he is passionate about offering those with Vilda in the future.
-Spencer has trained in Wilderness First Aid and as a Wilderness First Responder.
+Having facilitated rites of passage for youth and adults, through other local schools & organizations - namely Stepping Stones Project and Wilderness Reflections, Spencer is passionate about working with youth as they transition into their teens, bridging the fields of eco-psycology with natural history.
+Spencer is a Wilderness First Responder.

 Spencer lives and tends his garden in Fairfax with his wife Bonnie, who also works with food and the environment in Marin.
-He is also a lifelong student of herbalism, Ayurveda, yoga, and chi gong.
+He is also a lifelong student of herbalism, Ayurveda, yoga, and chi gong - all of which he teaches as well.
 Spencer is a passionate musician, who loves to play flute and didjeridoo, especially in his garden or in the wild.

 Kelly spent a lot of her childhood high up in trees, alternately communing with the natural world in silent observation or singing her heart out.
 Since then, she has explored many different paths, but she always comes home to nature and songs, and she loves to bring others along with her!
 She is an ecologist, permaculturist, and mentor who has over 25 years of experience as an educator of children and adults.
 She holds a Master's degree from CIIS and has taught in a wide variety of contexts, including public elementary schools, private institutions, and camps.
 She was mentored as a Waldorf pre-school teacher and is currently in a Waldorf Teacher Training program.
 She is also the dedicated mother of a wonderful 8-year-old boy.
 In 2012, she graduated from Jon Young’s Regenerative Design and Nature Awareness program, where she realized the real value of her connection to the natural world.
 She has been a river raft guide and is a swiftwater rescue technician as well as CPR and First Aid certified.
 She is very happy to be part of the Vilda team!